Co-author: Michelle Norton

-If you don’t already have a regular job or a reliable source of income, don’t apply for a credit card just yet.
-You are likely to get rejected by major banks and other credit lending institutions, which creates a black mark on your credit history.
+If you don’t already have a regular job – or a reliable source of income – don’t apply for a credit card just yet.
+You will likely get rejected by major banks and other credit lending institutions, which creates a black mark on your credit history.

 What if I have multiple jobs?
 Having more than one employer in a short span of time doesn’t actually help you get a credit card with bad credit, because most lenders are looking for one or two stable sources of income to repay the card, rather than several smaller jobs.